pierretallotte/ctf-writeups/htb-squashed/README.md

 ```
 ## Learning from other writeups
 ### Official writeup
-To get a foothold on the machine, the process is similar to mine: mount the NFS share, create a new user with a specific UID and upload a reverse shell in order to get an access.
+To get a foothold on the machine, the process is similar to mine: mount the NFS share, create a new user with a specific UID and upload a reverse shell in order to get access.
 One difference is in the tool used: I used nmap scripts to enumerate the NFS shares, while here, `showmount` is used.
 I have the feeling that both tools have the same features.
 Same process also to escalate privileges, it stole the X session cookie and used it to make a screenshot with `xwd`.
 ## Lessons learned
 I had trouble to detect that the vulnerability to escalate privileges was in the X session.
-Indeed, I tried different ways to login using LightDM but without success.
+Indeed, I tried different ways to login using `LightDM` but without success.
 This was because I totally forgot that I had access to the home folder of `ross`.
 It is important to remember to the data gathered during all the exploitation, and not forget them as soon as we got a foothold.